WTFact aka FAQ

 Do you have discounts for teachers, first responders, veterans, etc?

 I love and appreciate your service, I really do (I named my daughters after two of my teachers!).... but no. Any discount I offer you is a loss to me, and I face the same rising inflation costs that everyone else does - including the cost of my materials going up.
 All of my work is very, very labor intensive and there's just no "wiggle room" like that.
-I should have raised all my prices quite a bit to account for inflation but I haven't, and that's the best I can do right now.
+I should have raised all my prices quite a lot to account for rising costs everywhere but I haven't, and that's the best I can do right now.

 Do you have an Etsy?